 Call our office today to speak with a member of our legal team in a free and confidential consultation concerning your prescription drug possession or distribution charges.

 Prescription Drug Crimes N.J.S.A.
 2C:35-10.5 Paterson, NJ Prescription Drug Distribution Lawyers

 Pursuant to New Jersey Revised Statutes Section 2C:35-10.5, prescription drug crimes and punishments are as follows.
 Keep in mind that physicians, veterinarians, dentists, and other legally licensed practitioners who legally administer prescription drugs are not subject to these statutes.

 - Distribution of prescription drugs in an amount of four (4) or fewer dosage units shall result in a disorderly persons conviction, fines up to $1,000, and potentially up to six (6) months of jail time

-- Possession with intent to distribute prescription drugs for monetary gain in an amount of 100 or more dosage units shall result in a second degree conviction.
-This may entail a fine of up to $300,000 and 10 years jail time
+- Possession with intent to distribute prescription drugs for monetary gain in an amount of 100 or more dosage units shall result in a second-degree conviction.
+This may entail a fine of up to $300,000 and 10 years of jail time